 The Future of Dental Labs

-- Looking inside the full digital lab
+Looking inside the full digital lab.

 Dentistry is advancing into the digital era faster than most had anticipated.
-During just the last year, digital crown production has grown explosively, driven primarily by full Zirconia and glass ceramics.
+During just the last year, digital crown production has grown explosively, driven primarily by full Zirconia and glass-ceramics.
 Among those who follow the industry, not many can venture to doubt that these trends will only accelerate in the future.
 We believe that the age of the Full Digital Lab is almost upon us.
-This is what we see …
+This is what we see…

 New scanners push plaster models into extinction

-Recent scanning technology advancements, especially in terms of speed and accuracy, have made the use of intraoral scanners increasingly attractive for dentists, and we expect that application of digital impression-taking in clinics will truly boom.
-Labs that are directly connected to dental clinics which have such solutions will be able to receive digital impressions immediately, and start designing right away without casting a model.
+Recent scanning technology advancements, especially in terms of speed and accuracy, have made the use of intraoral scanners increasingly attractive for dentists, and we expect that the application of digital impression-taking in clinics will truly boom.
+Labs that are directly connected to dental clinics that have such solutions will be able to receive digital impressions immediately and start designing right away without casting a model.
 Naturally, the use of physical impressions will continue in some clinics or in specific situations that merit it.
 However, even with such cases, rather than using the impression to cast a model, labs will employ sophisticated Impression Scanners that can accurately scan the physical impression directly.

 Model production goes digital